converyj/book-tracker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Book Tracker
-This is a React Web Application to manage and keep track of the books you have read.
+This is a React Web Application to manage and keep track of the books users have read.
+Users also have the option to export their books to an Excel Spreadsheet.

 The books are stored and updated using [Firebase Realtime Database](https://firebase.google.com/docs/database).